 In addition, the creation of the Ministry of Energy reorganized the powers of the public sector in relation to the energy sphere, concentrating the functions of the sector, which previously were in the Ministries of Mining and Economy, Development and Tourism, and modified the dependence of the National Energy Commission (CNE), the Superintendency of Electricity and Fuels (SEC) and the Chilean Nuclear Energy Commission (CCHEN), which came to interact with the President of the Republic through the Ministry of Energy.

 The conduction of the Ministry corresponds to the Minister of Energy and the internal administration to the Undersecretary of Energy, who is the Superior Head of the Service and coordinates the action of the public services of the sector.
 In addition, it has the presence of a Regional Ministerial Secretariat in each of the regions of the country.
-You can access the organizational chart of the Ministry of Energy on its website.

 The National Energy Commission is a public legal entity, functionally decentralized, with its own assets, which is related to the President of the Republic through the Ministry of Energy, created by Decree Law 2224 of 1978, as amended by Law 20.402 which created the Ministry of Energy.

 It is the technical body in charge of analyzing prices, tariffs and technical standards to which companies of production, generation, transport and distribution of energy must be adhered, in order to have a sufficient, safe and quality service, compatible with the more economical operation.
 Their functions are:

 - Technically analyze the structure and level of prices and tariffs of energy goods and services, in the cases and forms established by the Law.

 - Establish the necessary technical and quality standards for the operation and operation of energy facilities, in the cases indicated in the Law.